dag-andersen/kubernetes-reference-highlighter/README.md

 ### Reference Highlighting

-Each time you save a YAML-file the extension will update its internal list of kubernetes objects.
+Each time you save a YAML-file, the extension will update its internal list of Kubernetes objects.

 All resources are namespace-sensitive.
 A resource will not be highlighted if the resource exists in another namespace.